 The act of interacting with locals to find all the other supplies and expertise you need will force you to learn Spanish better.
 After you develop a good procedure to make higher quality ware than they can, donate it all to a local potter.

-This piece was made in Puebla, Mexico by a potter using traditional techniques.
+This piece was made in Puebla, Mexico by a potter using traditional techniques and local clays.
 I have sawed it in half and refired one half at 1850F (Orton cone 04).
 That half (the right one) has not shrunk, which means it has not exceeded the temperature of the original firing (the piece was likely glazed in the dry state, not bisque fired).
 Notice how the refire has darkened the body color.
 This is probably happening because the lead glaze is maturing the surface of the clay (without the glaze it would take a much higher temperature to darken it to this extent, and, that would also entail shrinkage).

 Adobe brick clay is simply the local clay that is used to make the adobe bricks.
 Almost always red burning but not always terracotta or earthenware.
 These clays are almost always suitable for pottery (with more processing).
 Here is an adobe brick clay from Sinaloa, Mexico.
 Locals have been making adobe bricks from this for 500 years.
 Adobe clays are generally just terra cotta bodies.
 But this one is not.
 These bars are fired from cone 2 to 7 (bottom to top) or 1125-1225C.
 They would be firing them to less than 800C, far lower.
 This clay actually qualifies as a stoneware but they use it as an earthenware.
 This is not as bad as it sounds.
 At 800C almost all clays are highly porous and pretty soft - that is actually an advantage for the method of construction used (e.g. watery mortar, easy cutting, good adherence of plaster, insulating value).
 These same bricks are used to build the kilns and they service well since temperatures never get high enough that they warp or crack.